Shopify guide

 Official sources behind this guide.

-Sources were checked on May 24, 2026.
+Core source links were rechecked on June 2, 2026.
 Recheck vendor pages before relying on exact pricing, plan packaging, Shopify permissions, or platform-specific action claims.

 For broader ecommerce product-question context, see AI chatbots for ecommerce product questions.
 For the Tidio-specific product-recommendation path, see Tidio Product Recommendations for Shopify.
 For the order-status workflow specifically, see which Shopify chatbots can answer order-status questions.
 For Chatbase's broader Shopify action surface, see Chatbase Shopify Actions.